RamseyJLewis/Netflix-Clone/README.md

 [✓] MAKE CARDS ONLY GO LEFT
 [✓] Make logo static & searchbar
 [] Make search for movie information
-[] Set Information in inofrmation searh to hover []MAKE IT SO THAT IF YOU HOVER OVER CARD WITH MOUSE MOVIE GREYS OUT under the text []ADD DETAILS LIKE PRICE OF NETFLIX AT BOTTOM OS SCREEN [] make search depoplaute when new search is made
+[✓] Set Information in inofrmation searh to hover [✓]MAKE IT SO THAT IF YOU HOVER OVER CARD WITH MOUSE MOVIE GREYS OUT under the text []ADD DETAILS LIKE PRICE OF NETFLIX AT BOTTOM OS SCREEN [✓] make search depoplaute when new search is made

 /////////REACH